This is the personal website of Dominic Widdows. It contains a range

 and Balkan music and dance group.

-Another collaborator in Pittburgh is Brent Malin, who I've been
+Another collaborator in Pittburgh was Brent Malin, who I

-playing a variety of folk and country with for a couple of years,
+played a variety of folk and country songs with for a couple of years,

 including a guitar and mandolin duo at Club Cafe.